microsoft/PowerToys/README.md

  - Fixed a rare startup initialization error and removed cold start operations that were no longer needed.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
  - Improved calculations for Windows File Time and Unix Epoch Time in the DateTime plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!
  - Fixed a crash when trying to get the icon for a link that pointed to no file.
- - Fixed clean up in the WindowWalker plugin.
+ - Cleaned up code in the WindowWalker plugin improving the logic.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Quick Accent